Skip to content

 DELETE /api/v1/domain/alternative?id=A5kgYzK14m

-Managing snippets
+Managing Snippets

 The snippets can be customized for advanced usage.
 There are two snippet configurations: page view and event.